danielvallejo237/ThesisDanielVallejo/SelfSupervisedLearning/README.md

 This module consists of two main parts.
 * The first corresponds to data generation with the two or three exponential models.
 Run ``` python data_generation.py ``` to generate a synthetic phantom.
 Feel free to change the path and the number of parameters of the compartments according to the needs.
 * The second part corresponds to training the model with the synthetically generated data.
+Run ``` python train.py --path (path) ``` to train and make an inference of a created volume from the synthetic data generation.